Join us as a

 • You’ll meet customers with disabilities or health conditions in a non-clinical environment, either on the phone, face-to-face or online, to carry out functional health assessments to ascertain how their disability or condition affects their day-to-day life.

-• You’ll use your clinical expertise to produce a factual assessment report which will help DWP determine whether that person is eligible for benefits.
+• You’ll use your clinical expertise to produce a factual assessment report which will help the DWP determine whether that person is eligible for benefits.

 • You’ll show empathy and compassion at all times and use your active listening and note-taking skills to help you produce right-first-time reports on a consistent basis.